TimeXt/TimeXt-Kotlin/README.md

 }, 2.minutes)
 ```

-Since version 0.5.0 TimeXt has new extensions for the long type to display this number value in a human readable string format.
+- Version 0.5.0 TimeXt has new extensions for the long type to display this number value in a human readable string format.
-Since version 0.6.0 TimeXt supports double and integer numbers.
+- Version 0.6.0 TimeXt supports double and integer numbers.
+- Version 0.6.1 TimeXt adds the method formatWeeks.

 ```kotlin
 val readableStringFromMilliseconds = 34325055574.formatMillis // 56 weeks, 5 days, 6 hours, 44 minutes, 15 seconds, 574 milliseconds